 Company Car Accident Claims Against Untraced Or Uninsured Drivers

-In this section, we will answer the question, can you claim compensation for a car accident caused by an uninsured driver?
+In this section of our company car accident claims guide, we will answer the question ‘can you claim compensation for a car accident caused by an uninsured driver?’
 At this stage, we need to talk about the Motor Insurers Bureau (MIB).
 This is a special organisation that administers a pool of funds that can be used to provide accident victims with compensation if they are injured in a hit and run accident or in an accident caused by an uninsured driver.

 The funds that the MIB dispenses is contributed from every vehicle insurance premium in the UK.
 A percentage of all premiums is given to the MIB.
 Every insurance firm that operates within the UK has to contribute to this fund.

 It is possible for a victim to apply to the MIB directly without using the services of a solicitor.
 However, it is far simpler to use a solicitor to make your claim for you and ensure that no mistakes are made that could jeopardise your claim.